The Song of Songs

-(SOP to DJ) 4 My dear one himself pulled back his hand from the hole [of the door], and my inward parts themselves became boisterous within me.
+(PS to DJ) 4 My dear one himself pulled back his hand from the hole [of the door], and my inward parts themselves became boisterous within me.
 5 I got up, even I, to open to my dear one, and my own hands dripped with myrrh and my fingers with liquid myrrh, upon the hollows of the lock.
 6 I opened, even I, to my dear one, but my dear one himself had turned away, he had passed along.
-(Mortal Man becomes distracted.)
+(Mortal Solomon becomes distracted.)
 My very soul had gone out [of me] when he spoke.
 I sought him, but I did not find him.
 I called him, but he did not answer me.

 (The Woman of Zion now speaks.)

 (WZ to DJ) 8 “I have put YOU under oath, O daughters of Jerusalem, that, if YOU find my dear one, YOU should tell him that I am lovesick.”
-(She is waiting for Mortal Man to meet the internal divine spark of the fallen Sohpia, to be in such as state of prayer that The Woman of Zion can appear to him.)
+(She is waiting for Mortal Man to meet the internal divine spark of the fallen Sophia, to be in such as state of prayer that The Woman of Zion can appear to him.)